CMA vs CPA: Which Accounting Designation is Right for You?

 CPA Exam Cost

-The average cost of a CPA review course is anywhere between $1000-$3000 USD.
+The average cost of a CPA review course is anywhere between $1000 and $3000 USD.
 Once you have studied and are ready to take the exam you will have to pay a one-time fee that allows you to register for the exam.
-Depending on your state, this can vary from $50-$200.
+Depending on your state, this can vary from $50 to $200.

 Each exam part costs $193.45.
 To complete all four, it will cost you $773.80.

-On top of your exam fees you are also charged registration fees.
-Again, this varies by state, but more often than not you will be charge per section or can pay a lump sum and save by registering for all 4 sections at one.
-This can cost you anywhere from $177-252 for all four sections.
+On top of your exam fees, you are also charged registration fees.
+Again, this varies by state, but more often than not you will be charged per section or can pay a lump sum and save by registering for all 4 sections at once.
+This can cost you anywhere from $177 to $252 for all four sections.

-Other costs include your bachelor degree, licensing, Continued Education course fees, and for many, additional cpa exam prep fees.
+Other costs include your bachelor’s degree, licensing, Continued Education course fees, and for many, additional CPA exam prep fees.

-All in all, the cost of becoming a CPA (not including your degree) can be anywhere from $3000-$5000.
+All in all, the cost of becoming a CPA (not including your degree) can be anywhere from $3000 to $5000.

 Check out Universal CPA Review if you’re looking for a solid CPA program.